Tag: Shelf Control

 My Thoughts…

-Have you read The Shining?
-What did you make of it?
+Have you read Carrie, or watched the film?
+Do you like the story?
 Let me know in the comments!

 Facebook | Twitter | Instagram | Goodreads

-In case you haven’t read one of these posts before, Shelf Control is a meme run by Lisa at Bookshelf Fantasies.
-It’s a weekly celebration of the unread books on our shelves.
+Hello everyone and welcome to today’s Shelf Control post!
+Shelf Control is a regular feature here on my blog (typically fortnightly on a Friday) and is a meme run by Lisa at Bookshelf Fantasies.
+It’s a celebration of the unread books on our shelves.
 Pick a book you own but haven’t read, write a post about it (suggestions: include what it’s about, why you want to read it, and when you got it), and link up!

 For more info on what Shelf Control is all about, check out Lisa’s introductory post.